ethereum/ethereum-org-website/docs/dapps/index.md

 ---
-title: Use Ethereum Applications (dApps)
+title: Use Ethereum Applications (dapps)
 meta:
   - name: description
     content: The basic information you need to get started using Ethereum.
   - property: og:title
-    content: Use Ethereum Applications (dApps)
+    content: Use Ethereum Applications (dapps)
   - property: og:description
     content: The basic information you need to get started using Ethereum.
 lang: en-US